irajs/DASH-IF-IOP/90-Security.inc.md

 </xmp>
 </div>

-Advisement: The content ID SHOULD NOT be embedded in DRM system specific data structures such as `pssh` boxes, as logic that depends on DRM system specific data structures is not interoperable and often leads to increased development and maintenance costs.
+The content ID SHOULD NOT be embedded in DRM system specific data structures such as `pssh` boxes, as logic that depends on DRM system specific data structures is not interoperable and often leads to increased development and maintenance costs.

 ## DRM workflows in DASH clients ## {#CPS-client-workflows}